Last Updated on July 9, 2026 by Daniel Globe

 Frequently Asked Questions

-You should get to SFO by 5:00 AM for a 7 AM flight.
-That gives you time for check in procedures, airport security, delays, and boarding, while keeping your morning travel choices flexible and stress-free.
+Aim to arrive by around 5:00 a.m.
+That gives you time for check-in, security, potential delays, and boarding, while keeping your morning travel choices flexible.

-Yes, two hours is usually enough for customs processing at SFO’s international arrivals, but you should check peak times, use kiosks if eligible, and budget extra time for bags and connections.
+Usually yes for international arrivals, but check peak times, use Global Entry or kiosks if eligible, and budget extra time for bags and connections.

 Conclusion

 If you’re catching an early flight, plan ahead and know your transit options.
 BART doesn’t always run at the crack of dawn, so you may need SamTrans, an airporter, or a rideshare to reach SFO on time.
 Once you’re there, AirTrain makes the final connection simple.
-Think of your trip like a relay race: every leg matters.
 Check schedules the night before, and you’ll arrive calmer, earlier, and ready to board.